egnica/Framer-Motion-1/README.md

 - From hidden to visible: The transition defined in the visible state is used.
 - From visible to hidden: The transition defined in the hidden state is used.

+## Gestures with Framer Motion

+Framer Motion allows you to add interactivity through gestures like drag, hover, and tap.
+These are simple to implement and can make your components feel dynamic and engaging.

+### 1. Drag:

+`drag`: Enables dragging for the element.
+`dragConstraints`: Limits dragging to a specific range (top, bottom, left, right).
+`dragElastic`: Controls how "stretchy" the drag boundaries feel.

+### 2. Hover:

+`whileHover`: Applies the specified animation when the mouse hovers over the element.

+### 3. Tap:

+`whileTap`: Applies the specified animation when the element is pressed/clicked.